 - Surveys – These include surveys of local footpaths, hedgerows, plants, birds, moths, fungi, and pondlife.

-- Public talks and events – Recent topics for talks have included modern gamekeeping, birds of prey, bees, wildlife gardening, the Woodcote common, and local geology, and we have organised visits to local nature reserves.
+- Public talks and events – Recent topics for talks have included amphibians, bats, birds of prey, bees, wildlife gardening, the Woodcote common, and local geology, and we organise visits to local nature reserves.

-- Working parties and practical skills – The principal focus here has been the Greenmoor Ponds area, which the Conservation Group maintains on behalf of the Parish Council.
-The Group also looks after one of the village allotments, which it has planted with hazel whips: in due course these will be coppiced to provide a small wildlife habitat and bean poles for other allotment holders.
-Members of the Group have also been on hedgelaying courses, so that traditional environmentally-friendly hedge-maintenance techniques can be applied at publicly-accessible points around the village.
+- Working parties and practical skills – Our principal focus is the Greenmoor Ponds area which the Conservation Group maintains on behalf of the Parish Council.
+We also manage another ancient pond on the other side of the village, Tidmore Pool.
+The Group also looks after one of the village allotments which we planted with hazel to provide a small wildlife habitat as well as bean poles for other allotment holders.

 Our Logo

-Designed for us by local resident Graham Waite, the WCG logo is inspired by three distinctive features of Woodcote’s natural environment: the Chiltern woodlands that adjoin the village, the ponds that provide an important local habitat, and the red kite that has, in recent years, become such a familiar and popular sight in the skies above the village.
+Designed for us by local resident Graham Waite, the WCG logo is inspired by three distinctive features of Woodcote’s natural environment: the Chiltern woodlands that adjoin the village, the ponds that provide an important local habitat, and the red kite that has become such a familiar and popular sight in the skies above the village.

 Our Committee